veracode/scan_health/README.md

 ## Key Features ✅

 * Identification of configuration issues and recommendations for improvements
-* Outputs to the console and also JSON
+* Outputs to the console and also optionally JSON
 * Returns exit code 1 if there are any high severity issues found when using `-error-on-high-severity` flag

 ## Usage

-To use the tool you will need Veracode API credentials.
-We recommend you configure a Veracode API credentials file as documented here: <https://docs.veracode.com/r/c_configure_api_cred_file>.
+This tool makes use of the Veracode APIs ([listed below](#outbound-api-calls)).
+You will need Veracode API credentials and the [Reviewer or Security Lead role](https://docs.veracode.com/r/c_API_roles_details#results-api) for this tool to work.
+We recommend you configure a [Veracode API credentials file](https://docs.veracode.com/r/c_configure_api_cred_file).
 Alternatively you can use environment variables (`VERACODE_API_KEY_ID` and `VERACODE_API_KEY_SECRET`) or the CLI flags (`-vid` and `-vkey`) to authenticate with the Veracode APIs.